swayoleg/datapicker-tabs/README.md

     minDate: null,                   // Minimum selectable date
     maxDate: new Date(2026, 11, 31), // Maximum selectable date
     futureSaturdaysOnly: true,       // Only enable future Saturdays in day mode
+    disabledDaysOfWeek: [], // Array of days of week to disable (0-6, where 0 is Sunday)
+    disabledDates: [], //Array of specific dates to disable (Date objects or date strings in various formats)
+    startWeekOnMonday: false, // Option to start the week on Monday instead of Sunday

     // Localization
     monthNames: ['January', 'February'],    // Custom month names